-The Intel[®] Core[TM]2 Extreme quad-core processor QX6800 is a desktop quad core processor that combines the performance and power efficiencies of four low-power microarchitecture cores to enable a new level of multi-tasking, multi-media, and gaming experiences.
-The Intel[®] Core[TM]2 Extreme quad-core processor QX6800 is a 64-bit processor that maintains compatibility with IA-32 software.
+The Intel[®] Core[TM]2 Extreme quad-core processor QX6000 sequence and Intel[®] Core[TM]2 quad processor Q6000 sequence are the first desktop quad-core processors that combine the performance and power efficiencies of four low-power microarchitecture cores to enable a new level of multi-tasking, multi-media, and gaming experiences.
+They are 64-bit processors that maintain compatibility with IA-32 software.

-The processor uses Flip-Chip Land Grid Array (FC-LGA6) package technology, and plugs into a 775-land surface mount, Land Grid Array (LGA) socket, referred to as the LGA775 socket.
+The processors use Flip-Chip Land Grid Array (FC-LGA6) package technology, and plug into a 775-land surface mount, Land Grid Array (LGA) socket, referred to as the LGA775 socket.
+The processors are based on 65 nm process technology.